starcorelabs/starcorelabs.github.io/README.md

-# Starcore Labs Porfolio
+# Starcore Labs Portfolio
 ### Owned by Michael Douglas
-### 2018-06-19 at 1:46AM
+### 2018-12-28

-* Deleted my overly complex and barely used Wordpress site
-* Built a simple Graphic Design portfolio
-* Crafted a new streamlined resume to show my experience
-* Added projects to demonstrate my skills
+* Landing page for my experiments with technology.